 Puppies can begin hydrotherapy as soon as the vet says they can socialise (typically 7-14 days after their last vaccination).

-The puppies also get to swim in our specially designed hydrotherapy pool with a qualified canine hydrotherapist, this can be a lot of fun for the pups and they can retrieve toys.
-This is also useful for ensuring puppies are not scared of water and don’t panic should they fall in at some time!
+The puppies also get to swim in our specially designed hydrotherapy pool with a qualified Canine Hydrotherapist.
+This can be a lot of fun for the pups and can help build confidence in the water.